nazmulidris/developerlife.com/_posts/2024-07-16-pin-box-dynamic-duo.md

 author: Nazmul Idris
 date: 2024-07-16 15:00:00+00:00
 excerpt: |
-    This tutorial is a deep dive into Rust `Pin` and `Box` types, along with concepts of ownership and borrowing.
+    This tutorial, video, and repo are a deep dive into Rust `Pin` and `Box` types, along with concepts of ownership and borrowing.
 We will also cover a lot of background information on the concepts of operating system process, memory allocation and access, stack, and heap.
     The examples we create are designed to demonstrate  the different semantics around the use of boxes and pinned boxes in Rust.
 layout: post
 categories:
   - Rust